 A combination of factors that can be controlled by a company to influence consumers to purchase its products.

-If you’re still confused after reading these...you’re not alone.
-They’re broad, and how your marketing mix differs from your marketing strategy can feel like a game of semantics.
+If you’re still confused after reading this...you’re not alone.
+It's broad, and how your marketing mix differs from your marketing strategy can feel like a game of semantics.
 The main difference, though, is that when people refer to marketing mix they’re really just talking about the four Ps of marketing—the two, for the most part, are interchangeable.

 The Four Ps of Marketing

 As mentioned, the four Ps of marketing make up your marketing mix.
 The theory of the Ps of marketing has been around for over 50 years.
-While some think the Ps are outdated, they do provide an easy framework for prioritizing elements of your marketing.
+A lot has changed in marketing over that time, but they still provide an easy framework for prioritizing elements of your marketing.

 - Uber: An app that lets users find quick rides (and even food options)

 - McDonald's: Consistent fast food including hamburgers, french fries, and chicken products